-Rheumatoid arthritis, also known as inflammatory arthritis is an autoimmune condition, which usually affects multiple joints.
+Rheumatoid arthritis (RA), also known as inflammatory arthritis, is an autoimmune condition, which usually affects multiple joints.
 While any joint can be affected, signs of arthritis are most commonly found in the hands, fingers, wrist, shoulders, feet, knees, elbows, lower back and hips.

-Pain associated with inflammatory arthritis is usually a throbbing and aching pain.
+Usually, inflammatory arthritis feels like an aching and throbbing pain.
 It is often worse in the mornings and after a period of inactivity.

 Like joint pain, stiffness is more severe in the morning and after periods of inactivity in the case of rheumatoid arthritis, leading to morning stiffness of more than half an hour, and in many people at least an hour - unlike osteoarthritis, where morning stiffness usually disappears within half an hour.

 Inflammation causes the joints to appear swollen and red, and warm or hot.
-In rheumatoid arthritis, some people may develop so-called rheumatoid nodules, which are lumps under the skin around the affected joints.
+In RA, some people may develop so-called rheumatoid nodules, which are lumps under the skin around the affected joints.